yesimon/snakemake-cluster/README.md

   mem: 4
 ```

-Time is listed in hours and is optional, `n` corresponds to the number of cores,
+Time is listed in hours and is optional, `n` corresponds to the number of cores, `mem` is the
-`mem` is the maximum memory in gigabytes for the job.
+maximum memory in gigabytes for the job.
+The `log: '{log}'` directive is necessary for logging to
+be redirected to the correct location.
 An example corresponding `Snakefile`:

 `<project_dir>/Snakefile`
 ```python